Overview of Alaska Mortgages

 Alaska Mortgage Rates Quick Facts

-For the past decade, Alaska mortgage rates were equal to or slightly below the national average.
-So far, the 2016 Alaska mortgage rates are slightly below average.
+For the past decade, Alaska mortgage rates have been equal to or slightly below the national average.

 Alaska Historic Mortgage Rates*